BioNomad/Bioinformatica/pages_you_can_read/correlation_resampling/correlation_resampling.md

 ![](correlation_resampling_files/figure-gfm/perm-1.svg)<!-- -->

-So as we can, see our correlation is unlikely to be observed by chance, as the p-value in the `cor.test()` function suggested\!
+So as we can see, our correlation coefficient is unlikely to be observed by chance, as the p-value in the `cor.test()` function suggested\!

 ## Bootstrapping